Asiavision Annual Awards 2021 celebrate the best of the past year!

 Looking at the numbers, NHK Japan received five nominations (2 wins); VTV Vietnam received four nominations (1 win); IRIB Iran (1 win), CCTV China (1 win), TVB Hong Kong (1 win) and KBS South Korea all received three nominations; PNN Cambodia, RTM Malaysia, SLRC Sri Lanka, TRT Turkey, TVRI Indonesia and MCOT Thailand all received two nominations; and EMTV Papua New Guinea (1 win), CNA Singapore (1 win), TV5 Mongolia, TDM Macau, VBTC Vanuatu, FijiTV Fiji, FBC Fiji all received a single nomination each.

-The ceremony was held virtually for the second year running – live-streamed on Facebook and now available on Asiavision’s website: https://www.abu.org.my/2019/05/09/abu-asiavision/
+The ceremony was held virtually for the second year running – live-streamed on Facebook and YouTube.

 The eligibility period for the 2022 Awards runs from 01 June 2021 to 31 May 2022.
 The winners will be announced at the Global News Forum 2022, set for October 2022 in New Delhi, India.